Router vs Modem What Is Different and What Is The Same?

-Router is generally used for devices those have the routing function.
+The router is generally used for devices that have the routing function.
 Routing is managing and transmission IP traffic between different networks.
-When we make a HTTP request to the
+When we make an HTTP request to the

 poftut.com the IP packets are transmitted between us and the server.
 The transmission is done by routers.

 Some devices have heavy routing features and functionalities.
 These devices have multiple routing protocols like EIGRP, OSPF, BGP, RIP, Static etc. and can manage high bandwidth network traffic.
 These are real routers used in the enterprise environment.
 These are Cisco, Juniper etc. routers

 But some other devices like end-systems have minimal routing capacity and functionality.
 This devices have only RIP or static routing.
 These devices also can not handle high bandwidth traffic for routing.

 The modem is a short form of Modulator-Demodulator.
 As we expect is changes signal into a different format and change again the same format too.
 This is done for transmission of data in different ranges without any loss.